ophub/amlogic-s9xxx-armbian/compile-kernel/tools/patch/linux-6.18.y/README.md

 Target: `unifreq/linux-6.18.y` commit
 `6943daf37ba41998e600f2249a9b84030290b37c` (Linux 6.18.49).

-Apply `0001` through `0006` in numeric order.
+Apply `0001` through `0007` in numeric order.
 The board registration and Bluetooth hook context are rebased onto this tree.
 In particular, retain 6.18's `btmtksdio_close_hw()` and its workqueue/SDIO-host deadlock fix, MT7668-specific behavior, HCI quirk helpers and runtime-PM changes.
 The same-card W103D readiness callback remains after HCI initialization.

 The isolated MT7663S and combo review copies are shared with the 6.12 series in `compile-kernel/tools/mt76/`.
-The existing 6.12 source and patches are unchanged.
+Patch 0007 keeps Null connection probes from overwriting the reported payload TX rate; it also has a 6.12 counterpart.
 The separate kernel configuration is `board/w103d/linux/w103d-6.18.config`.

 Use `board/w103d/validation/verify_patch_series.py KERNEL --series 6.18`